minMelody/BenEater8bitCPU-emulator/Programmer/README.md

 # PROGRAM WRITING

-A simple way to program the 8bit cpu, supports hexadecimal numbers, comments and writing a value to a specific address.
+A simple way to program the 8bit cpu from a command prompt, supports hexadecimal numbers, comments and writing a value to a specific address.

 See [Ben Eater's videos](https://youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU&feature=shared) for a list of instructions and their meaning.